Version2beta/kobol/README.rst

 Individual files are organized in a "YAML over Markdown" structure that's very easy to use.

 * A header block is written in YAML and defines some metadata about the document.
 Any metadata placed here will be available to the template, so put anything you may wish to use in this block.
 Some values are expected, and they're described below.
-* A blank line separates the metadata from the content.
+* Three periods ('...') alone on a line separate the metadata from the content.
 * The rest of the file is content, and it's written in Markdown.
 Kobol supports standard markdown plus footnotes and code highlighting.

 The expected metadata in the YAML section are:

 * pagetitle: The <h1> title for the page.
 Used by both pages and articles.
 * longtitle: A description of the page.
 Used by both pages and articles.
+* published: The published date of the article.
+Used by pages and articles.
+Note that any date past or future will make the item live on the site.
 * menuindex: The position of this page in the menu.
 Used by pages.
-* published: The published date of the article.
-Used by articles.
 * excerpt: An excerpt, summary, introduction, or abstract for the article.
 Used by articles.
 * tags: A list of tag words or categories that describe the article.
 Used by articles.